cpoff-rv/css-grid-intro/README.md

 }
 ```

-[better example and explanation?]

-You can probably already see how powerful grid areas would be with something like [site layout](https://codepen.io/solomonkane/pen/3c7e2d965ff468fbe294b585142aa379?editors=1100).

-**Bonus**: [CSS Grid Gallery](https://codepen.io/solomonkane/pen/VEyWQO) [where should this go?]
+This takes some getting used to, but once you wrap your head around it, it's fantastic - particularly when you apply it to something like [site layout](https://codepen.io/solomonkane/pen/3c7e2d965ff468fbe294b585142aa379?editors=1100).

-## Implicit grid
+## Implicit Grid
 Setting explicit positions for grid items is cool, but not always what you want.
 Most of the time, you'll have a few grid items you want to explicitly place, and you want everything else to just... fall into place, with as little thinking on your part as possible.
 Wouldn't that be a dream?

 _[extremely Kevin Flynn voice]_ Welcome to the (implicit) grid.